claytron/resume/index.rst

 ====================================================================

 aka `claytron <http://claytron.com>`_ on the internets.
-I've been honing my skills as a developer for over a decade.
+I've been honing my skills as a developer for almost two decades.
 My experience has granted me a deep appreciation for simplicity, plain text and the command line.

 Skills